-Generative Adversarial Networks (GANs) – Combination of two neural networks which is a very effective generative model network, works simply opposite to others.
-The other neural network models take usually complex input and output is simple but in GANs it’s just opposite.
+Generative Adversarial Networks (GANs): A combination of two neural networks, which is a very effective generative model network, works simply opposite to others.
+The other neural network models usually take complex input and output, but in GANs it’s just the opposite.
 GANs are a very young family member of Deep Neural Network Architecture.
-Introduce by Ian Goodfellow and his team at the University of Montreal in 2014.
-GANs are a class of unsupervised machine learning algorithm.
+Introduced by Ian Goodfellow and his team at the University of Montreal in 2014.
+GANs are a class of unsupervised machine learning algorithms.

 Let’s Unpack This Jargon – GANs Intro

 A Generative Adversarial Network is simply another type of neural network architecture used for generative models.
-In simple words for creating samples, similar but not have some unique differences.
+In simple words creating samples, similar but do not have some unique differences.

-As per the definition of word “Adversarial” from open internet “Involving two people or two sides who oppose each other i.e. adversary procedures.
-An adversarial relationship an adversarial system of justice with prosecution and defence opposing each other.
-Wondering why there is a need of the system to generate almost real looking images when it can be misused more than correct use.
-Will find out in details below:
+As per the definition of the word “Adversarial” from the Internet, “Involving two people or two sides who oppose each other, i.e., adversary procedures, An adversarial relationship is an adversarial system of justice, with prosecution and defense opposing each other.
+I wonder why there is a need for the system to generate almost real-looking images when they can be misused more than correctly used.
+You will find out in detail below:

-GANs are a class of algorithms used in the unsupervised learning environment.
-As the name suggests they are called as Adversarial Networks because they are is made up of two competing neural networks.
+GANs are a class of algorithms used in an unsupervised learning environment.
+As the name suggests, they are called adversarial networks because they are made up of two competing neural networks.
 Both networks compete with each other to achieve a zero-sum game.
-Both neural networks are assigned different job role i.e. contesting with each other.
+Both neural networks are assigned different job roles, i.e., they compete with each other.

 - Neural Network one is called the Generator because it generates new data instances.